- Course Number:

 - Special Fee:

 Course DescriptionAn honors version of General Chemistry II.
-Introduces stoichiometry; chemical reactions and equations; thermo chemistry; physical states of matter including properties of gases, liquids, solids and solutions; an introduction to organic chemistry; and chemical kinetics.
-This is the second course in a three course sequence.25 GPA.
+Explores stoichiometry; chemical reactions and equations; thermo chemistry; physical states of matter including properties of gases, liquids, solids and solutions; and chemical kinetics.
+Introduces organic chemistry.
+This is the second course in a three course sequence.
+Prerequisites: A "B" letter grade or higher in CH 221 or CH 221H.
+Audit available.

 Intended Outcomes for the course

-,· apply the fundamental principles of chemical reactions and stoichiometry, the states of matter, molecular and ionic structures and interactions, intermolecular forces, thermochemistry, and chemical kinetics to subsequent courses in chemistry, biology, physics, geology, engineering and various other related disicplines that depend upon these principles for successful comprehension.
+- Apply the fundamentals of chemical reactions and stoichiometry, the states of matter, molecular and ionic structures and interactions, intermolecular forces, thermochemistry, and chemical kinetics to subsequent courses that depend upon these principles for comprehension such as in the fields of chemistry, biology, physics, geology, engineering and related disciplines.

-,· use scientific research methods to investigate chemically-oriented questions relevant to individual interests, and make connections to other natural and physical sciences, the arts, humanities and/or other areas of human interest.
+- Apply chemistry based scientific research methods to investigate questions relevant to student's individual interests and to make connections to other sciences and/or the humanities.

-,presentations, discussing the bias, strengths and weaknesses of the information and the effect of the chemistry and chemical concepts on themselves and their environment.
+- Effectively communicate verbally and in writing the effect of the chemistry and chemical concepts on themselves and their environment.

 Course Activities and Design